ALDERWOMAN MONIQUE L . SCOTT

 As a native of North Lawndale, Alderwoman Monique L. Scott strives to continue building a better Westside for the hardworking and compassionate residents of the 24th Ward who deserve nothing less than a public servant who is dedicated to their needs.

-Scott graduated from Whitney M. Young Magnet High School in 1994 and earned a Bachelor of Arts degree in Marketing from Jackson State University and a Master’s of Business Administration degree from National Louis University.
+Alderwoman Scott graduated from Whitney M. Young Magnet High School and earned a Bachelor’s of Arts degree in Marketing from Jackson State University and a Master’s of Business Administration degree from National Louis University.

 Alderwoman Scott’s passion for the 24th ward runs deep, as she has spent her life and career developing relationships with residents of the community, which were built on the foundation of her parents, the late Michael Scott, Sr. and Millicent Scott, who were both prominent leaders in the city of Chicago.
 Growing up in a family of strong leaders, Alderwoman Scott is committed to building a successful community.